 When applying, you are encouraged to choose three host institutions.
 Things to consider when choosing:

 - Language(s) of instruction at the host institution.

 - Course/program compatibility.

 - Cost of living in host country.

 - For each host institution listed on your application, please complete a Preliminary Course Selection Form

 - Have the courses approved by your department and/or faculty.
-Bring a copy of your unofficial transcript. **Arts & Science students should submit their documents to their departments prior to Wednesday, May 31, 2017.
+Bring a copy of your unofficial transcript.

 - You should list as many courses as possible in case some are not available when you arrive.
 Be advised that you are not guaranteed registration into any of these courses at your host institution.